 Credit: Reezal AQ / YouTobe

 The Flyingbear Tornado is an FDM 3D printer that can print layers at 50 microns.
 This way you can produce parts with smooth exterior surfaces.
-On this picture you can see various models printed with different filaments: ABS, PLA, FLEX and WOOD.
-While there’s some visible layering the models look sufficiently well-detailed and smooth.
+It is equipped with a reinforced belt structure, precision motor and quality hardware for quiet and smooth operation.
+It features an optimized heat dissipation system for enhanced printing quality.

 The print head runs on rods with linear bearings, making the design more simple, lightweight and effective, all characteristics that are desirable in a 3D printer.
-Its metal body reduces the likelihood of any play, making printing more precise and reliable.
+The aluminum gantry minimizes the risk of backlash.

 Flyingbear Tornado prints with PLA, ABS, PETG, Wood, PVA, Flex and other materials.